 If, before deciding whether to submit to TiiS, you would like to get some informal feedback, feel free to write to the editors-in-chief with any questions.
 All queries are answered promptly.

 If you are considering a submission to a particular special issue, you may (also) wish to contact the guest editor whose email address is listed in the special issue call.

 The page about the Reviewing Procedure will give you an idea of the steps that will be involved in the processing of your submission.

 The Submission Planner shows interactively how the processing of your manuscript (including any necessary revisions) will look for particular possible submission dates.

 Preparing a Submission

 Please use the ACM Transactions format for your submission.
 The use of a significantly different format would make it harder in several respects for editors and reviewers to deal with the submission.
-Although minor devations are not important at this point, any submission that does not use the standard format will be returned to the authors by the journal’s administrator with a request to resubmit it in the standard format.
+Although minor devations are not important at this point, any submission that does not use the standard format will be returned to the authors by the assistant to the editors-in-chief with a request to resubmit it in the standard format.

 Templates for LaTeX and Word are supplied and supported by ACM; the format listed for TiiS on these pages is the “Small Standard Format”: